Reframing “Tradition” in Northwest Coast Indigenous Art

 James Quinn, “Orca Mask,” 2021

 While Quinn was trained by his hereditary masters, Coast Salish artist Susan Point has worked to recover lost knowledge about her ancestors in order to find her own visual art practice.
-In the silkscreen print, Beyond the Edge (2018), Point’s circular composition, in addition to representing the life force of nature, references Coast Salish spindle whorls traditionally used for weaving.
-Used primarily by women, spindle whorls have created textiles and imagery of great cultural significance and its circular shape stands as a powerful symbol for Coast Salish peoples.
+In the silkscreen print Beyond the Edge (2018), Point’s circular composition, in addition to representing the life force of nature, references Coast Salish spindle whorls traditionally used for weaving.
+Used primarily by women, spindle whorls have created textiles and imagery of great cultural significance, and the circular shape stands as a powerful symbol for Coast Salish peoples.

 Susan Point, “Beyond the Edge,” 2018

-Please click here to view our related exhibition Contemporary Northwest Coast Indigenous Art: Visual Languages and Symbolism.
+See more in our related exhibition: Contemporary Northwest Coast Indigenous Art: Visual Languages and Symbolism:

 Related Posts